-6. Situations In respect of situations not listed in the Orange List or falling outside the time limits used in someparts of the Orange List situations are generally not subject to, there is no presumption that a disclosure- should be made.
-However, anthe arbitrator needs to assess on a case-by-case basis whether a given situation, even though not mentioned in the Orange List, is nevertheless such as to give rise to justifiable doubts in the eyes of the parties as to his or her the arbitrator's impartiality or independence.
+- 6. In respect of situations not listed in the Orange List or falling outside the time limits used in parts of the Orange List, there is no presumption that a disclosure should be made.
+However, the arbitrator needs to assess on a case-by-case basis whether a given situation, even though not mentioned in the Orange List, is nevertheless such as to give rise to doubts in the eyes of the parties as to the arbitrator's impartiality or independence.
 Because the Orange List is a non-exhaustive list of examples, there may be situations not mentioned, which, depending on the circumstances, may need to be disclosed by an arbitrator.
-Such may be the case, for example, in the event of repeat past appointments by the same party or the same counsel beyond the three-year period provided for in the Orange List, or when an arbitrator concurrently acts as counsel in an unrelated casematter in which similar issues of law are raised.
+Such may be the case, for example, in the event of repeat past appointments by the same party or the same counsel beyond the three-year period provided for in the Orange List, or when an arbitrator concurrently acts as counsel in an unrelated matter in which similar issues are raised.
 Likewise, an appointment made by the same party or the same counsel appearing before an arbitrator, while the case is ongoing, may also have to be disclosed, depending on the circumstances.
-While the Guidelines do not always require disclosure of the fact that an arbitrator concurrently serves, or has in the past served, on the same Arbitral Tribunal with another member of the tribunal Arbitral Tribunal, or with one of the counsel in the current proceedings, an arbitrator should assess on a case-by-case basis whether the fact of having frequently served as counsel with, or as an arbitrator on, Arbitral Tribunals with another member of the tribunal Arbitral Tribunal may create, in the eyes of the parties, a perceived imbalance within the tribunal.
-Arbitral Tribunal that may, depending on the facts and circumstances of the case, give rise to doubts as to an arbitrator's impartiality or independence.
-If the conclusion is 'yes', yes,' the arbitrator should considermake a disclosure.

-7. The Green List is a non-exhaustive list of specific situations where no appearance and no actual conflict of interest exists from an can exist either under the subjective or the objective point of view.standard.
+While the Guidelines do not always require disclosure of the fact that an arbitrator has in the past served on the same tribunal with another member of the Arbitral Tribunal, or with one of the counsel in the current proceedings, an arbitrator should assess on a case-by-case basis whether the fact of having frequently served as counsel with, or as an arbitrator on, tribunals with another member of the Arbitral Tribunal may create, in the eyes of the parties, a perceived imbalance within the Arbitral Tribunal that may, depending on the facts and circumstances of the case, give rise to doubts as to an arbitrator's impartiality or independence.
+If the conclusion is 'yes,' the arbitrator should make a disclosure. - 7.
+The Green List is a non-exhaustive list of specific situations where no appearance and no actual conflict of interest can exist either under the subjective or the objective standard.
 Thus, the arbitrator has no duty to disclose situations falling within the Green List.
-As stated in the Explanation to General Standard 3(a), the Green List reflects the fact that there should beis a limit to disclosure the duty to disclose, based on reasonableness; in some situations, an objective test should prevail over the purely subjective test of 'the eyes' of the parties.

-8. The borderline between the categories that comprise the Lists can be thin.
+As stated in the Explanation to General Standard 3(a), the Green List reflects the fact that there is a limit to the duty to disclose, based on reasonableness. - 8.
+The borderline between the categories that comprise the Lists can be thin.
 It can be debated whether a certain situation should be on one List instead of another.
-Also, the Lists contain, for various situations, general terms such as 'significant' and 'relevant'.relevant.'
+Also, the Lists contain, for various situations, general terms such as 'significant' and 'relevant'.
 The Lists reflect international principles and best practices to the extent possible.
 Further definition of the norms, which are to be interpreted reasonably in light of the facts and circumstances in each case, would be counterproductive.

-(1) NON-WAIVABLE RED LIST
+(1) Non-Waivable Red List